 All landholders in Bulloo Shire have a responsibility to control Devil's Rope Cactus on their land.
 The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
-Coral Cactus is a Category 3 restricted invasive plant and must not be given away, sold or released into the econtainment out a permit.
+Coral Cactus is a Category 3 restricted invasive plant and must not be given away, sold or released into the environment without a permit.

 The best approach always involves a combination of different methods.
 Herbicide can be applied through foliar spraying.
 Physical removal of the entire plant including the roots and burning the removed material will also be effective for small plants.
-Mechanical control is not recommended as it can
+Mechanical control is not recommended as it can facilitate the spread of the plant.

 The best form of weed control is prevention.
 Managing risk of spread through vehicle and equipment hygiene is the most important aspect of prevention.
 Infestations of weeds should be treated when small to prevent large-scale establishment and further spread.
+Keep livestock away from infestations to prevent accidental spread.